komefai/PS4Macro/README.md

 **Download latest version [here](https://github.com/komefai/PS4Macro/releases)!**

-To record, click on record button (Ctrl+R) to arm recording then press play to start recording controls.
-To stop recording, click on record button (Ctrl+R) to unarm.
+To record, click on `RECORD` button (Ctrl+R) to arm recording then press `PLAY` to start recording controls.
+The red number on the bottom right indicates the number of frames recorded.
+You can stop recording by clicking on `RECORD` button (Ctrl+R) again.
 The macro will then play the controls in a loop.

 See [this video](https://youtu.be/txI9AOEAk58) for basic usage / making of.